kevin-wynn-cloud/AWS-Projects/README.md

 # AWS-Projects
 I documented some explorations of AWS in different labs and projects.
 Please navigate to different folders to read about specific lab experiences.

-While I have not included all the labs I completed over hundreds of hours, I will mention them below:
+While I have not documented all the labs I completed over hundreds of hours on my GitHub, I will mention them below: